paralink-network/paralink-docs/docs/whitepaper/security.md

 - Requires trust in node operators
 - Only suitable for applications that don't have financial impact

-## Trusted Ingress
+## Trusted Oracle

-Simple Ingress can be upgraded by the virtue of cryptographically signed PQL results with ECDSA private keys from reputable data providers.
+Simple Oracle can be upgraded by the virtue of cryptographically signed PQL results with ECDSA private keys from reputable data providers.

 **Pros:**